San Diego–Coronado Bridge: Construction

 Construction on the San Diego–Coronado Bay Bridge started in February 1967.
 The bridge required 20,000 tons of steel (13,000 tons in structural steel and 7,000 in reinforcing steel) and 94,000 cubic yards of concrete.
-To add the concrete girders, 900,000 cubic yards of fill was dredged and the caissons for the towers were drilled and blasted 100 feet into the bed of the bay.
+To add the concrete girders, 900,000 cubic yards of fill were dredged, and the caissons for the towers were drilled and blasted 100 feet into the bed of the bay.

+Coronado residents however largely opposed the bridge, but then-California Governor Pat Brown "overrode their wishes" according to former city councilman Bob Odiorne, who also claimed that the opposition caused the city to lose opportunities to move the approaches to the bridge away from residential areas.
+Following attempts from Barbara Hutchinson, the vice president of the Kearny Mesa Town Council, to ask the Coronado and San Diego city councils to intervene in the construction, San Diego city attorney Edward Butler stated that the state had the ultimate authority to decide whether or not to build the bridge, and that the City of San Diego could not interfere.

 The bridge opened to traffic on August 3, 1969, during the celebration of the 200th anniversary of the founding of San Diego.
 The 11,179-foot-long (3,407 m or 2.1 mi) bridge ascends from Coronado at a 4.67 percent grade before curving 80 degrees toward San Diego.
-It is supported by 27 concrete girders, the longest ever made at the time of construction.
+It is supported by 27 concrete girders, the longest ever made at construction time.